dojo/dojo.io/site/source/cookbook/rendering/use-jsx-templating.md

 ## Additional resources

-The [JSX Support](https://github.com/dojo/widget-core#jsx-support) section in the widget core documentation also covers how to use JSX templating in your Dojo 2 app.
+* The [JSX Support](https://github.com/dojo/widget-core#jsx-support) section in the widget core documentation also covers how to use JSX templating in your Dojo 2 app
+* [JSX Documentation](https://www.typescriptlang.org/docs/handbook/jsx.html) in the TypeScript handbook